ChristopherA/intro-mac-command-line/part3-customize.md

 $
 ```

-To install bash-completeion one time type `. $(brew --prefix)/etc/bash_completion`.
+To install bash-completeion once, type `. $(brew --prefix)/etc/bash_completion`.
 You can see all the apps that this `brew` recipe adds by typing 'complete -p'

 Once again, if you want this permanently, is are some more lines to add to your ~/.bash_profile